 (going condo) subdivision.
 A change to co-op is not a change in form, like a subdivision (a condominium is

 simply a change in ownership.
 Conceptually simple, a park is purchased by a corporation that just happens to have all it’s

-permitted, and continues unchanged.
+operations unchanged as a co-op.
 Some times a co-op structure is the only way a private RV park can exist given

-local regulations.
+the local regulations.
 Suspect local government hostility toward RVs, when you find a newly constructed co-op RV park, because

 most likely subdivision (new condo) for RV use is not permitted !
 It can be

 difficult in some locations to obtain financing for a co-op.
 While this may not